 Gathering insights through market research

 Start by identifying the types of product branding relevant to your food brand.
 Use surveys and focus groups to understand consumer perception, focusing on preferences and pain points.
-For instance, if you are launching a new burger brand, analyze competitors like Burger King to see how they position their products and engage their audience.
+For instance, if you are launching a new burger brand, analyze competitors such as Burger King to see how they position their products and engage their audiences.

 Leverage social media analytics to gauge customer sentiment and trends.
 This data will refine your branding strategy, ensuring it resonates with your target market.
 You will be able to create a compelling brand narrative that drives loyalty and boosts sales, setting your food brand apart in a crowded marketplace.